No-tool default

 Your accountant's workbook, tax workpapers, or custom financial model.

-See the sample maintenance packet that anchors the comparison.
+See the sample maintenance report that anchors the comparison.